Camila Cabello Insists Taylor Swift Friendship Is Based On Boys, Not Music

 Camila Cabello is putting an end to the rumors about her friendship with Taylor Swift.
 Rumors swirled that the “Bad Blood” singer inspired the former Fifth Harmony band member to embark on her solo music career.
-But, according to Camila, their friendship is all about their love of boys.
+But according to Camila, their friendship is all about their love of boys.

 Camila Cabello is proactive about her solo music career.
 She is gracing the cover of Latina’s latest issue.
 Cabello opened up to the magazine about leaving Fifth Harmony, her friendship with Taylor Swift, and her dating history.
 The reason why the “Bad Things” singer decided to leave the girl group was because she wanted to focus on her “artistic vision.”
 As for her friendship with Swift, Cabello claims they don’t talk music.